ptarmiganlabs/butler-sos-docs/content/en/docs/about/telemetry.md

 ### Where is telemetry data sent

+Butler SOS uses PostHog to collect telemetry data.

+PostHog is an open source telemetry platform that is used by many open source projects.
-The telemetry data is sent to an Azure server and then stored in a database operated by [Ptarmigan Labs](https://ptarmiganlabs.com) (which is the company sponsoring the Butler SOS project).
+The data is stored in the EU.

 ### Deleting telemetry data